2023 Solar Incentives Guide for Bloomington City, IL - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-The term "solar incentives" refers to financial incentives designed to encourage people to use renewable energy by making the installation and use of solar panels more affordable.
-The incentives might include upfront discounts, cash back or credit towards your monthly utility bill.
-Some incentives are handled by the federal government, some by the state of Illinois and some by your utility company, county or municipality.
+The term "solar incentives" covers a wide range of financial incentives implemented to make installing and using solar panels more affordable.
+This is done to encourage people to switch to renewable energy.
+Incentives can include things like discounts, cash back or credit on your utility bill each month.
+Some incentives are offered federally, while others are offered by the state of Illinois or your utility company, county or municipality.
 Categories of solar incentives include:

-- Tax Exemptions: Tax exemptions can come in one of two forms.
-The first is sales tax exemption, which is applied when you purchase solar panels.
+- Tax Exemptions: Tax exemptions may come in two forms.
+The first is sales tax exemption, applied when you purchase solar panels.
 The second is property tax exemption.
-This allows you to exclude the added value of your solar system when paying property tax on your home.
+This allows you to ignore the added value of your solar system when paying property tax on your home.

 Federal Solar Incentives

-Federal solar incentives are likely the first thing that comes to mind when you think about solar incentives.
-It's likely that you've heard of the Federal Solar Investment Tax Credit, or ITC.
-This incentive is a tax credit that reduces your taxes by a certain percentage of the money you spend installing solar panels.
+Federal solar incentives are likely the first thing that comes to mind when thinking about solar incentives.
+The Federal Solar Investment Tax Credit, or ITC, is likely the most commonly known federal solar incentive.
+The ITC provides you with a tax credit for a predetermined percentage of your solar system's cost.

-More information about the new Inflation Reduction Act can be found here.
-The best way to understand how the new Clean Energy Credit applies to you is to get in touch with your local Bloomington City solar panel company.
+Click here to learn more about the new Inflation Reduction Act.
+To better understand how the new Clean Energy Credit applies to you, speak with your local Bloomington City solar installation company.

 State & Local Solar Incentives